PauFusco/Physics-Pinball/README.md

 # Physics-Pinball
-This Pinball is based on the Mario Kart course Waluigi Pinball, the sprites are handmade from the elements of that game.
+This Pinball is based on the Mario Kart course Waluigi Pinball, the sprites are handmade and inspired from the elements of that game.

 # Controls
 - DOWN  Arrow: Launch Ball